-In the article on Monitoring basics you saw the map of a network’s topology based on Parent-Child-Relationships.
+In the article on monitoring basics you saw the map of a network’s topology based on parent-child relations.
 NagVis is responsible for such maps.
-The Nagios-Extension enables a visualisation of, for example, infrastructures, servers, ports or processes.
+The extension enables a visualization of, for example, infrastructures, servers, ports or processes.

-NagVis' mode of operation is basically very simple: Checkmk, or to be more precise Livestatus, provides backend data such as hosts, services, host groups and service groups.
+NagVis' mode of operation is basically very simple: Checkmk, or to be more precise Livestatus, provides back-end data such as hosts, services, host groups and service groups.
 These elements from your monitoring can be placed as icons on various maps.
 These dynamic icons can then show the current status of each of the hosts and services.
-More detailed additional information can be provided by hover-menus.
-And finally, the icons and other elements are also links to the Checkmk-objects that they represent.
-Other available elements are lines, performance displays (Gadgets) and containers for external contents.
+More detailed additional information can be provided by tooltips.
+And finally, the icons and other elements are also links to the Checkmk objects that they represent.
+Other available elements are lines, performance displays (gadgets) and containers for external contents.

 To get a better conception of what can be achieved with NagVis in Checkmk, here are three examples:

-Provided the Parent-Child-Relationships have been defined, without further action you can call up a map from the basic articles using Views ⇒ Overview ⇒ Network Topology in the navigation.
-Aditional steps are unnecessary here.
+Provided the parent-child relations have been defined, without further action you can call up a map in Checkmk using Monitor > Overview > Parent / Child topology.
+Additional steps are unnecessary here.

 NagVis is fully-integrated in Checkmk and configured so that you can immediately begin adding elements from your monitoring to maps.

-To start NagVis, first open the section with available Sidebar-Snapins using the button at the lower left of the navigation.
-Here select the NagVis Maps snapin, and finally start NagVis with the button.
+To start NagVis, first open the section with available snap-ins for the sidebar via at the bottom of the sidebar.
+Here select the NagVis maps snap-in, and finally start NagVis with the button.

 NagVis provides a total of five different map types: regular, dynamic, automatic and interactive/non-interactive geographic maps.